jotascp/webtech/documentation.md

 # 1.1.4 Accessibility

 Being simple and well organised were two aspects I always had in my mind.
-Nowadays, in order to reach people from different backgrounds, genders and levels of education, it is extremely important to have websites that are simple to understand.
+Nowadays, in order to reach people from different backgrounds, gender and levels of education, it is extremely important to have websites that are simple to understand.

 # 1.2.5 GDPR